electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-### Develop Factory Test Firmware ###

-You may develop the tests which will be run on the devices-under-test during the factory process the same way as your application firmware.
-See [Develop Application Firmware](#develop-application-firmware) section.

 ### Develop Factory Fixture Firmware ###

-**Note:** you need to have appropriate permission to make use of the impCentral API entities related to pre-production processes.
+You need to have appropriate permission to make use of the impCentral API entities related to pre-production processes.

-The following assumes:
+The following discussion assumes:

-- you are making use of the Product created in the use-case above,
+- You are making use of the Product created in the use-case above.
-- you already have the [Factory Test Firmware](#develop-factory-test-firmware) for devices tested during the factory process,
-- you already have the [Application Firmware](#develop-application-firmware) for devices blessed during the factory process.
+- You already have the [device-under-test (DUT) firmware](#develop-factory-device-under-test-firmware) which will run on DUTs after factory BlinkUp™.
+- You already have the [application firmware](#develop-application-firmware) which will run on Production Devices after blessing.

 1. Create a new directory called, for example, `factory`.

 2. Go to the new directory.

-3. Create a Project for [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) which is linked to the existing Product "MyProduct"; create new Device Groups "MyPreFactoryDG", "MyPreDUTDG" and "MyPreProductionDG" in that Product, and empty files `factory.device.nut` and `factory.agent.nut`, and a [Project file](./CommandsManual.md#project-files).
+3. Create a Project for [fixture firmware](https://developer.electricimp.com/examples/factoryfirmware) which is linked to the existing Product "MyProduct"; create new Device Groups "MyPreFactoryDG", "MyPreDUTDG" and "MyPreProductionDG" in that Product, and empty files `factory.device.nut` and `factory.agent.nut`, and a [Project file](./CommandsManual.md#project-files).

 ```
 > impt project create --pre-factory --product MyProduct --name MyPreFactoryDG